littleredpolkadot/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 Our code is located in pose.py in this repo
-> We implemented our code using the pose_landmarker_lite model as we found this to work best for our use case.
+> We implemented our code using MediaPipe Pose, more specifically the pose_landmarker_lite model as we found this to work best for our use case, to track a user's arm movements from the camera then map the joint angles to the servo motor positions to follow the user's arm motions in real-time

 **\*\*\*Include a short video demonstrating the finished result.\*\*\*** [Finished Result](https://drive.google.com/file/d/1o0Ycdml96MYCBr1kI-ZU8dp1WC1mBWdv/view?usp=sharing)